Byron1z/configure-ad-B1z/README.md

    <img src="https://i.imgur.com/7UaNiRC.png" height="100%" width="100%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

   Now, attempt to log into Client-1 with one of the user accounts we created with the script,

+  *User*: **"BOB.LIJ"**

-  (Take note of the password in the script)
+  (Take note of the password in the script!)
 </p>
 <p>
   <img src="https://i.imgur.com/uJldo10.png" height="100%" width="100%" alt="Disk Sanitization Steps"/>